junxit/us-congress-bills-109/metadata.md

 - 2005-12-20 — Introduced in Senate
 - 2005-12-20 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S14190)
 - 2005-12-20 — Sponsor introductory remarks on measure.
 (CR S14189-14190)
+- 2006-03-29 — Committee on Energy and Natural Resources Subcommittee on Public Lands and Forests.
+Hearings held.
+With printed Hearing: S.Hrg.
+109-444.
+- 2006-05-24 — Committee on Energy and Natural Resources.
+Ordered to be reported with amendments favorably.
+- 2006-07-31 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici with amendments.
+With written report No. 109-306.
+- 2006-07-31 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici with amendments.
+With written report No. 109-306.
+- 2006-07-31 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 549.